Wednesday, April 22, 2015

 ½ teaspoon turmeric

-1 cup toasted walnuts, pulverized in food processor until oily
+1 cup toasted walnuts, pulverized in a food processor until oily

 3 cups water